NjtechCVLab/TVPReid-Dataset/README.md

 | Total | 1134 | 600 | 4825 |

 🚨 ***The TVPReid dataset released by this project is [an updated version](https://github.com/NjtechCVLab/TVPReid-Dataset) based on the dataset introduced in the paper.
 The following table shows the results of experiments on the new version of the TVPReid dataset :(Due to the lack of audio data, the original paper conducted experiments by removing the audio branch in MMT.
-However, the new experimental results have low reference value, so this project omits the comparative experiment of this model.)***
+However, the new experimental results have limited reference value, so the results from this experiment are not included in the table below.)***
+### Comparative experimental results on the new version of TVPReid dataset
 <table>
   <tr>
     <th rowspan="2">Method</th>